 I changed my heater controller as the original went open circuit so no fan (odd that the known faulty spare I had was short circuit so full fan).

 Job seems quite straightforward except that the plug/sockets are in VERY tight and the new cheapo Chinese sockets needed a little chamfering to get the plugs in as they are such a tight fit

 . . . and refitting the little cover panel is an art in itself - took me much longer than the allotted ten minutes!

 but a satisfactory outcome . . . eventually

 Cars with manual air conditioning unit may find that, whatever the settings are, the fan only runs with the switch at full speed.

 also be aware that the plug into the top of the fan - accessible by removing the left hand glovebox - can come loose.
-The power cables to the blower motor normally overheat at the connector before the blower fan itself fails.
-Pull them out and solder two thick power lines to bypass the connector to rid of this persistent issue.
+The power cables to the blower motor can overheat at the connector and go open-circuit.
+Pull them out and solder two thick power lines to bypass the connector should solve this.